-There have only been five China Post 1 Commanders since 1945.
+There have only been six China Post 1 Commanders since 1945.
 To understand the succession of Commanders in China Post 1 between World War II and today, one must understand the dynamic and the environment within which that process was advanced.
 What gives rise to much of the legend and mystique of China Post is firmly rooted in the nature of the exploits of its members.
-The vast majority of those adventures will never see the light of day due to Federal Law, the Code of Federal Regulation and iron clad nondisclosure agreements.
-Nevertheless, there are those courageous few authors, who are also members of China Post 1 who dare to walk the tightrope, writing volumes “loosely based” on our members, and giving the uninitiated some insight into the men and women who comprise China Post 1 general membership and who’ve “laid it all out” in defense of this nation.
+The vast majority of those adventures will never see the light of day due to Federal Law and iron clad nondisclosure agreements.
+Nevertheless, there are those courageous few authors, also members of China Post 1 who dare to walk the tightrope, writing volumes “loosely based” on our members, and giving the uninitiated some insight into the men and women who comprise China Post 1 general membership and who’ve “sacrificed it all” in defense of this nation.
 One such author is W.E.B.
 Griffin.
 Christopher Robbins is another.
 To grasp the truly unique qualities that constitute the fabric of our leadership, you will have to wait for the Government to declassify their records.
 Until then, our Post History, will have to suffice.

 Having said that, the succession of Commanders of China Post 1 begins in mainland China in 1940, Air Force Colonel Claire Chennault was in mainland China to organize and train the American Volunteer Group (AVG) which would gain world fame as the “Flying Tigers.”

 Using tactics devised by Chennault, the AVG amassed record of more than a ten to one aerial kills against the Japanese.
 Disbanded in July 1942 the AVG was replaced by the China Air Task Force (CATF) still commanded by Chennault; however, by Oct 1942, he had less than 50 flyable fighters.
 On 10 March 1943, the 14th Air Force – with now Major General Claire Lee Chennault Commanding – was activated.